-DEBT MANAGEMENT
+DEBT MANAGEMENT UNIT

-The mission of the Debt Management Unit is to fund state borrowing needs at the lowest and most efficient cost to taxpayers over time, subject to global financial conditions, through the design and implementation of public debt management.
+The mission of the Debt Management Unit is to centralize and manage the State's public finance needs at the lowest and most efficient cost to taxpayers over time, subject to global financial conditions, through the design and implementation of public debt management.
+This management offers financial service expertise to other State agencies while reducing overall risk exposure and maintaining the State's credit rating.

-The State utilizes public financing to undertake large capital projects - e.g. building schools or repairing roads and infrastructure.
-The State then makes regular payments for the asset over the term of the financing, which includes the principal amount, plus some interest cost.
+The State utilizes public financing in the form of notes, certificates of participation, or other securities (obligations) to undertake large capital projects that otherwise could not be done - e.g., building schools or repairing roads and infrastructure.
+The State then makes regular payments for the asset over the term of the financing, which includes the principal amount, plus interest cost.
 Although the State pays interest, financed capital projects can be cost-effective if expenses associated with waiting to build, such as loss of opportunity, increased operating expenses from facility demands, or anticipated increased construction costs exceed the interest rate.
 In addition, financed capital assets can promote tax burden equity as the asset is being paid for over the period during which the benefits of the asset are being enjoyed, and not all-at-once by taxpayers in any given year.